alexandre-hallaine/nota/README.md

 # Nota

-## 🧭 Idée
+## 🧭 Idea

-Un espace épuré pour écrire et lire de courtes notes, dans un flux strictement chronologique.
-Pas d’algorithme, pas d’interaction superflue — juste du texte, dans l’ordre.
+A clean space for writing and reading short notes, in a strictly chronological feed.
+No algorithms, no superfluous interaction — just text, in order.

-## ⚙️ Fonctionnalités
+## ⚙️ Features

-### Ce que Nota fait :
+### What Nota Does:

-* ✏️ Écrire et publier des notes (texte uniquement)
+* ✏️ Write and publish notes (text only)
-* 🕒 Affichage en temps réel, par ordre de publication
+* 🕒 Real-time display, in order of publication
-* 👤 Suivre ou arrêter de suivre un utilisateur
+* 👤 Follow or unfollow a user
-* 📄 Voir les notes d’un utilisateur
+* 📄 View a user's notes

-### Ce que Nota ne fait pas :
+### What Nota Doesn't Do:

-* ❌ Réactions (likes, partages, commentaires)
+* ❌ Reactions (likes, shares, comments)
-* ❌ Médias (images, vidéos, GIFs)
+* ❌ Media (images, videos, GIFs)
-* ❌ Messages privés
+* ❌ Private messages
-* ❌ Algorithmes, tendances, suggestions
+* ❌ Algorithms, trends, suggestions
-* ❌ Profils détaillés (avatar, bio, liens…)
+* ❌ Detailed profiles (avatar, bio, links...)

 ## 🛠️ Stack